Questions and answers on representation review

 What is the process for the representation review?

-Before we decide on a preferred option for new representation arrangements, we want to get the community’s views on different preliminary options.
-The preliminary consultation is where we are in the process now.
+To help us decide on the preferred option for new representation arrangements, we we first sought the community’s views on different preliminary options, during preliminary consultation in July 2021.

-The Council’s Representation Review Subcommittee will consider the community’s feedback on these preliminary options, along with other analysis and community information, before making a decision on which option to proceed with.
+The Council’s Representation Review Subcommittee considered the community’s feedback on four preliminary options, along with other analysis and community information, before developing the initial proposal that is open for consultation now.